-Dr. Rob Lindemann, Chief Academic OfficerEmail: rob.lindemann@vanguardcollege.comRob's passion is to see students find their unique God-given vision for their lives.
+Dr. Rob Lindemann, Chief Academic Officer Rob's passion is to see students find their unique God-given vision for their lives.
 He would be happy to meet with you to discuss your academic program.

 Dr. Ron Powell, Dean of Online Education Email: ron.powell@vanguardcollege.com He has a passion to develop servant leaders for Christian ministry.
 He takes great joy in seeing students learn, develop their gifts and use them to serve others.